-These tenements are jointly held by wholly owned subsidiary, Australian Coalbed Methane Pty Ltd (ACM) and Santos QNT Pty Ltd (Santos).
-ACM holds a 35% interest in the tenements and Santos holds the remaining 65%.
-Exploration is carried out under a joint venture arrangement with Santos being the project Operator.
+These Titles are jointly held by wholly owned subsidiary, Australian Coalbed Methane Pty Ltd (ACM) and Santos QNT Pty Ltd (Santos).
+ACM holds a 35% interest in the Titles and Santos holds the remaining 65%.
+Exploration is carried out under a joint arrangement with Santos being the project Operator.